 Shabbat B'Shamayim, Tot Shabbat, Torah Time & Junior Congregation

-Junior Congregation - 3rd through 7th grades
+Junior Congregation - 3rd through 7th Grades

-The PJC's Junior Congregation meets twice a month from 10:30 to 11:30 on Shabbat mornings in the Junior Congregation room upstairs.
+The PJC's Junior Congregation meets twice a month from 10:30 to 12:00 noon on Shabbat mornings in the Junior Congregation room upstairs.
 Our Junior Congregation leaders pray, tell stories, study Parashat HaShavua (the weekly Torah reading), and play game with our kids.
 Leaders ensure that the the Junior Congregation is engaging and fun, and that "our Juniors" acquire the skills necessary for prayer.
-Junior Congregation attendance is a requirement of the PJC Learning Center program and a strong component in the building of a knowledgeable Jewish youth community.
+Junior Congregation attendance is a requirement of the PJC Learning Center program, and a strong component in the building of a knowledgeable Jewish youth community.